mlmargotto/DecSecOpsTools/docs/_posts/2016-07-12-the-trust-value-equation.md

 In other words, it boils down to this question:

-> <em>“Do I trust that is the application secure enough for me for me to use for my commercial advantage?”</em>
+> _“Do I trust that is the application secure enough for me for me to use for my commercial advantage?”_

 I believe that this is an ongoing calculation where customers continuously ask themselves whether the trust-value equation assumptions have changed.
 Service